Damascus detainees languish while Syria envoys talk

 Those who survive detention face further hardship upon release.
 Often they are "advised" by authorities to leave the country.
 Many of those who can't end up afraid, and vulnerable to extortion by corrupt officials.

-Ayman, who is in his mid-fifties, was detained briefly in 2011 - the year that protests first broke out against Assad - on suspicion of organizing protests, a charge he denies.
+Ayman, who is in his mid-fifties, was detained briefly in 2011 - the year that protests first broke out against Assad - on suspicion of organising protests, a charge he denies.

 During his two-week detention at another of Syria's main intelligence agencies, known as Palestine Branch, he said he underwent beating, humiliation and psychological abuse.